 Each of the 80 Senators represents one of FSU’s 20 divisions.
 First- and second-year students are listed under undergraduate studies.
 Third- and fourth-year students are classified by their majors.

 Senators are elected in the fall and spring about five weeks after classes begin.
 To run for the Senate, you must file your candidacy application with the Supervisor of Elections office by the advertised deadline, usually four weeks after classes begin.
 If you run as an Independent (without a party affiliation), you must file your candidacy application.

 The Student Body President can appoint a student to a vacant senate seat after advertising the vacancy two times in a campus newspaper.
 Appointed senators require senate confirmation.
-To be considered for an advertised open senate seat for which you qualify, immediately complete an applicaton at the SGA Office in Union 205.
+To be considered for an advertised open senate seat for which you qualify, immediately complete an application.

 - Applied Studies